-As a relatively new investment management software provider, we’re often asked by prospective clients about the pros and cons of choosing Limina over an established buy-side oms vendor.
-In this post, we’ll cover specifically the reasons related to vendor size, i.e. the pros and cons of choosing a large buy-side software vendor vs a small vendor respectively.
+As a relatively new investment management system provider, we’re often asked by prospective clients about the pros and cons of choosing Limina over an established buy-side OMS* vendor.
+In this post, we’ll cover specifically the reasons related to vendor size, i.e. the pros and cons of choosing a large vs small provider respectively.

 We discuss the pros and cons of choosing a new vs old vendor